wp-plugins/wpsc-stock-counter/readme.txt

 Tags: shopping cart, tickets, shop, e-commerce, stock counter Requires at least: 2.3
 Tested up to: 2.5
-Stable tag: 1.0
+Stable tag: 1.1

-Plugin for the Shopping Cart from Instinct Entertainment [www.instinct.co.nz/e-commerce-post] to count stock also of connected products.
+Plugin for the [Shopping Cart Plugin](http://wordpress.org/extend/plugins/wp-e-commerce/) to count stock also of connected products.

 == Description ==

-This Plugin is for the Shopping Cart from Instinct Entertainment [<http://www.instinct.co.nz/e-commerce-post] to count the product stock.
+This Plugin is for the [Shopping Cart Plugin](http://wordpress.org/extend/plugins/wp-e-commerce/) to count the product stock.
 Different products can be connected via a comma separated list of their IDs to be counted together.

+**Translations**
+The Plugin supports WordPress' Internationalization.
+Check out the [repository](http://dev.wp-plugins.org/browser/wpsc-stock-counter/i18n/).

 == Installation ==